abeyleryan/Technical-Task/docs/explanation.md

  Analysis

-Use Grafana or Splunk for logs and metrics analysis
+Use Grafana  for logs and metrics analysis

 Alerting rules for thresholds